-- Closely monitor children in and out of the building ensuring that when the children are going out on trips or even to the garden the signing in and out sheet is taken with staff along with emergency contact details, a phone (fully charged)
+- Closely monitor children in and out of the building, ensuring that when the children are going out on trips or even to the garden the signing in and out sheet is taken with staff along with emergency contact details.

 - Twice daily a risk assessment is carried out in every area where children play.

-- If an outing is organised, a risk assessment will be carried out before leaving the premises.
+- If an outing is organized, a risk assessment will be carried out before leaving the premises.

 Very occasionally a child may become separated from the group on an outing or become lost.

 With careful planning and co-operative working amongst staff, children should not be out of sight of an adult at any time.